grscheller/boring-math/README.md

 # Daddy's Boring Math Projects

-Collection of Python PyPI projects of a mathematical nature.
+Collection of Python projects of a mathematical nature.
 It's purpose is to host and provide infrastructure for my Python mathematical hobby projects.